REPRODUCTION -1

 Cancer can affect various parts including cervical and ovarian cancer in women.
 If diagnosed early, they can be treated with radiotherapy and chemotherapy.

-• It is a begin tumor in the ovary.
-In younger women, a follicle may develop into a cyst,
+It is a benign tumor in the ovary.
+In younger women, a follicle may develop into a cyst.

-• Cyst it can be caused by imbalance of hormones produced by pituitary glands
+Cysts can be caused by imbalance of hormones produced by pituitary glands.

-• They don’t show any symptoms unless they grow so large to cause visible swelling of abdomen.
+They don’t show any symptoms unless they grow so large to cause visible swelling of the abdomen.

 DISORDERS OF THE REPRODUCTIVE SYSTEM IN MALES